-Our work concentrates on traditional mappings.
-We conclude a framework of the traditional mappings in which the transformation of operators for different mappings can be expressed in a unified form.
-What's more, a mass of potential transformations can be obtained more easily in this framework.
+Our work concentrates on the traditional mappings.
+We present a framework of traditional mappings in which these mappings can be expressed in a unified form.
+What is more, a lot of potential transformations can be obtained more easily using this framework.
 Based on this framework, we propose the Multilayer Segmented Parity (MSP) transformation.
-MSP transformation is a general transformation with a parameter vector, in which a single fermion operator is mapped to a qubit operator acting nontrivially on $\order{logM}$ qubits at most.
-It will reduce to JW, BK-tree and many other traditional mappings with corresponding parameter vectors.
-MSP transformation also spawns more useful transformations, such as an improved variant of E-type AQM which uses no auxiliary qubits.
-Moreover, MSP transformation is adjustable so that we can choose the proper parameter vectors according to the features of systems.
-Taking MSP transformation as an example, we give a brief discussion of choosing proper transformations for specific systems.
-We apply MSP and some other traditional mappings on the electronic structure Hamiltonian of various molecules, then we compare the number of Pauli operators and the number of gates needed in the circuits of implementing the evolution of Hamiltonian.
-The result is that MSP transformation performs better than the other traditional mappings on almost all the molecules we tested.
+The MSP transformation is a general transformation with a parameter vector, which can be adjusted according to the structure of fermion systems and quantum computation devices.
+The MSP transformation will reduce to the JW, BK-tree, and some other traditional mappings with corresponding parameter vectors.
+It also generates more useful transformations, such as an improved variant of the E-type AQM which uses no auxiliary qubits.
+We apply the MSP and some other traditional mappings to the electronic structure Hamiltonians of various molecules and then compare the numbers of Pauli operators and gates.
+The result is that the MSP transformation performs better than the other traditional mappings on almost all the molecules that we have tested.

-The rest of this paper is organized as follows: In Sec.~\ref{background}, we will introduce the second quantization and the quantum circuit to simulate the evolution of Hamiltonian.
-In Sec.~\ref{unifiedframework}, a general framework is concluded to describe the traditional mappings.
-A mapping is defined by the summation sets, and these sets can generate three other kinds of sets, which are convenient to represent the state and operator transformations.
-In Sec.~\ref{MSP}, MSP transformation will be introduced in our framework.
-Then we will introduce the generalized version and two variants of MSP transformation.
-In Sec.~\ref{chooseMapping}, we will briefly discuss the choice of mappings for different Hamiltonian and quantum devices, and some special cases of MSP transformation are introduced during the discussion.
-In Sec.~\ref{perfermance}, we numerically test the performance of MSP and some other traditional mappings.
+The rest of this paper is organized as follows: In Sec.~\ref{background}, we will introduce the second quantization and the quantum circuit to simulate the evolution of Hamiltonians.
+In Sec.~\ref{unifiedframework}, a general framework is concluded to represent the traditional mappings.
+A mapping is defined by the summation sets, and they generate three other kinds of sets, which are convenient to represent the state and operator transformations.
+In Sec.~\ref{MSP}, the MSP transformation will be introduced based on our framework.
+In Sec.~\ref{Advantages}, we will discuss its advantages compared with other traditional mappings.
+In Sec.~\ref{perfermance}, we test the performance of the MSP and some other traditional mappings.
 The summary will be given in Sec.~\ref{conclusion}.